Oxford Row Coach

 Costs

-The total cost for the 12-15 sessions, including insurance, equipment and facilities hire and coaching from me, is £150.
-However, in the case of full time students and other unwaged persons, the coaching fee has been waived and the cost comes down to just £100.
+The total cost for the 12-15 sessions, including insurance, equipment and facilities hire and coaching from me, is £180 (2024).
+However, for full time students and other unwaged persons, the coaching fee has been waived and the cost comes down to just £120.

 Instructions for paying deposits and booking a place on a course.

 A number of Courses and Taster Days are offered each year.
-They are based on the Isis stretch of the river Thames at Falcon (FRCC) next to Donnington Bridge in Oxford.
-FRCC takes great care to ensure the courses are designed and run responsibly.
-After your course FRCC will continue to look after your best rowing interests.
+They are based on the Isis stretch of the river Thames at the Falcon Boat Club (FBC) next to Donnington Bridge in Oxford.
+FBC takes great care to ensure the courses are designed and run responsibly.
+After your course FBC will continue to look after your best rowing interests and will support you in your continued journey within the fabulous sport of rowing..

 See fuller details of the topics covered by the course.